 The everyday life of this bustling city seems more peaceful from the river.
 One one side I saw children playing by a pier and on the other side are the beautiful spires of Wat Arun.

-All good things come to an end, so I left the floating thing and made my way along the crazy streets once more.
-As the day quickly turned to dusk, the neon lights woke and shady characters seemed to emerge from every alley, eager to sell their junk to a tall Scandinavian just passing by.
+Renewed with energy I left the floating thing and made my way into the crazy streets once again.
+As the day quickly turned to dusk, the neon signs blink like sirens and everyone’s selling something.
+Maybe food.
+Maybe fantasy.
+Maybe something that doesn’t translate.
+Regardless of their wares, all are eager to sell their junk to a tall Scandinavian just passing by.

 I remembered what the little girl Newt said about the monsters in the movie Aliens: “They mostly come at night… mostly”.